+young people.

-Our Police Youth Volunteer Programme is being rolled out to young people in Community First areas of South Wales.
-We've extended the pilot of the custody triage scheme in Cardiff to support 18 to 25 year olds and to divert young people away from the Criminal Justice System.
-We have funded schemes which support a reduction in offending behaviour by young people by offering alternatives to crime.
+Our Police Youth Volunteer Programme is being rolled out to young people in Communities

+First areas of South Wales.
+We have introduced a new approach to cut reoffending in the 18-25 age group and promoted radical change, with partners in health and local government to further cut reoffending and to divert young people away from the Criminal Justice System.

+We are also working with partners to focus on reducing offending and reoffending behaviour by